-Build affordable housing or pay fees, Seattle task force recommends for developers – A headline strategy of Seattle Mayor Ed Murray and his housing affordability committee would require developers to build affordable homes or pay fees in exchange for relaxed zoning restrictions.
+Build affordable housing or pay fees, Seattle task force recommends for developers – A headline strategy of Seattle’s mayor and his housing affordability committee would require developers to build affordable homes or pay fees in exchange for relaxed zoning restrictions.
 The mayor announced his housing affordability plan based on the work of the 28-member Housing Affordability and Livability Agenda Advisory Committee.

 Cleaner air moves Pierce County, Tacoma off polluters list – U.S. Environmental Protection Agency says that Tacoma and Pierce County are now in attainment of federal clean air standards for fine particulates.
 The Puget Sound Clean Air Agency had found that the pollution came mostly from wood-burning stoves and fireplaces.
 Cedar River Group facilitated a stakeholder task force that identified strategies to promote changes in burn bans and residents’ use of stoves/fireplaces that would lead to cleaner air.

 Seattle Children’s Receives $5.56 Million Grant from Centers for Medicare & Medicaid Services to Pilot Coordinated Care Program – The grant will enable Children’s to test Pediatric Partners in Care, a program aimed at improving health outcomes and reducing costs of care for disabled children with multiple medical issues.
 The program includes 3,000 patients in King and Snohomish counties.